-- □ Be acquainted with the student's interests/needs. - □ Discuss the course plan for program completion. - □ Be informed about the student's progress in the program. - Counsel regarding academic questions or problems. - □ Counsel regarding current or postgraduate employment, workload, course requirements, time commitments, clinical schedules, or needs to achieve a successful academic outcome. - □ Meet with the student if an academic alert is issued. - ☐ Meet twice per semester while the student is on probation.
+- Be acquainted with the student's interests/needs. - Discuss the course plan for program completion. - Be informed about the student's progress in the program. - Counsel regarding academic questions or problems. - Counsel regarding current or postgraduate employment, workload, course requirements, time commitments, clinical schedules, or needs to achieve a successful academic outcome. - Meet with student if an academic alert is issued. - Meet twice per term while student is on probation.